coding-for-reproducible-research/CfRR_Courses/short_courses/data_science_best_practices.md

 A .gitignore file is a simple text file used in Git repositories to specify which files and directories should be ignored by Git.
 This is essential for excluding unnecessary files (like build artifacts, compiled code, and sensitive information) from version control, keeping the repository clean and reducing clutter.
 By listing patterns in .gitignore, you ensure that specified files won’t be tracked, staged, or committed.
 Common entries include temporary files, system files, and virtual environment directories (e.g., .venv/, \*.log, **pycache**/).

 A lot of the content for the `.gitignore` is standard boilerplate which does not change between projects, and there are useful [generators](https://www.toptal.com/developers/gitignore/) to help build comprehensive files.
-An example `.gitignore` file has been included [here](./.gitignore).

 ## Project Structure